howardck/BezierBlobs/README.md

 <img align="center" src="_GIFs/0.DeltaWing.gif" width="700">

 We can select which layers are showing using the `LayersChooser`.
+BezierBlobs uses `ZStack`s layered to the max.
+The DeltaWing conformation above uses

 <img align="center" src="_PNGs/LayersChooser[0.DeltaWing.GIF].jpeg" width="230">